 About the lab

 Broadly, we are interested in the interactions between individual-level and population-level processes, and how those interactions shape ecological and evolutionary dynamics.
 A major current emphasis in the lab is on understanding resource-mediated feedbacks between within-host and between-host processes in disease systems.
 We are also interested in understanding how organism's life history and behavior is shaped by the interaction between individual resource acquisition and allocation and population-level processes like consumer-resource and predator-prey dynamics.
-We use an array of approaches for this work, including life history and population experiments, development of theory, phylogenetic comparative analysis, and molecular techniques.
-Click here for links to specific research projects.
+We use an array of approaches for this work, including life history and population experiments, development of theory, phylogenetic comparative analysis, and multi-omics.